Marco-Sulla/python-frozendict/README.md

 `dict`).

-Also constructors are slower, maybe for the overhead of some preprocessing that `__new__()` and `__init__()` do.
+Also constructors are slower, maybe for the overhead of some preprocessing that `__new__()` do.
 Indeed with very large maps the performance is the same as `dict`.

 The other methods are comparable with `dict` and `immutables.Map`, and sometimes faster than `immutables.Map`.

-Where `immutables.Map` is really fast is in creating a copy of itself, and checking equality with other `immutables.Map`s.
+Where `immutables.Map` is really fast is in creating a copy of itself.
 This is because it's written in C. It has not to invoke the `dict` constructor but can simply copy and check its attributes.
 It seems fast also at checking equality with `dict`, but only because the check does not work...